ralexstokes/ethereum-consensus/README.md

 # Notes

+## `ethereum-consensus`

-This crate exposes a series of modules implementing the [ethereum consensus specs](https://github.com/ethereum/consensus-specs).
+The `ethereum-consensus` crate exposes a series of modules implementing the [ethereum consensus specs](https://github.com/ethereum/consensus-specs).

 There are a number of top-level modules exposing a variety of supporting types, utilities, etc.